1. Will Dashcam Viewer work with my dashcam?

 If your dashcam movies do not play in DCV or you don’t see any GPS data displayed, I may be able to make it work — if you help me.
 You’ll need to send me a ‘clone’ or zip of your camera’s SD card disk image.
 The clone should contain at least 3 movies and associated GPS data files.
-The file/folder structure of the clone must be preserved.
+Some dashcams use separate files for the videos and the GPS data.
+In that case, the file/folder structure of the clone must be preserved.
 For example, the Mini 0801 stores its movie and GPS data like so:

 SD Card |--- DCIM |--- 100MEDIA |--- AMBA0462.MOV |--- AMBA0463.MOV |--- MISC |--- gps |--- gps0462.log |--- gps0463.log

 Zip a copy of the entire SD Card folder.
+Also, please provide your dashcam’s firmware version.
 You can send me the zip via https://wetransfer.com.
-My email is firstname.lastname@example.org.
+My email is email@example.com.